Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Equipped with Apple’s W1 chip, the Beats Solo3 headphones optimize audio and provide reliable connectivity.
 This device uses Class 1 Bluetooth technology to provide stable pairing with various devices, including computers, iOS mobile devices, and Android smartphones.
 A Fast Fuel system charges this headset fast, providing enough power to last 3 hours after just 5 minutes of charging.
 On-ear controls enable adjusting the settings easily.
 However, this model doesn’t have a 3.5mm interface.

 With heavily cushioned ear cups, these headphones provide a pleasant experience.
 They have a sleek, streamlined design that provides lasting durability.
 An adjustable headband with thick cushioning fits a wide variety of people.
 With a battery life of up to 40 hours, this headset is ideal for long flights.
-It’s available in a selection of attractive colors, including black, red, Rose Gold, and Satin Gold and it supports spatial audio, providing a hypnotic 3D listening experience when listening to movies and games.
+It’s available in a selection of attractive colors, including black, red, Rose Gold, and Satin Gold, and it supports spatial audio, providing a hypnotic 3D listening experience when listening to movies and games.

 Award: HONORABLE MENTION

-WHY WE LIKE IT: With folding, stretchable construction, this device is easy to store and it stands up to regular use.
+WHY WE LIKE IT: With folding, stretchable construction, this device is easy to store, and it stands up to regular use.
 It connects wirelessly and comes with a 3.5mm cord for hassle-free connection to computers.

 The Zihnic 5962916613 headphones feature large sound drivers, delivering refined sound.
 This headset uses noise reduction tech, allowing users to focus on the music or game.
 Thick foam ear cup cushions with leatherette ear muffs provide comfort, and the headphones have a stretchable, foldable design that stands up to rough handling.
 Featuring built-in Bluetooth, this headset is compatible with devices ranging from computers to smartphones.
 However, the noise cancellation tech on these headphones is not very powerful.

 These headphones can also connect to devices via a 3.5mm plug, providing stable connections.
 A built-in microphone supports making voice calls and chatting in eSports.
 This headset features high-quality materials that last.
 It’s available in a range of attractive colors, including black-blue, Rose Gold, purple, and orange.
-With a built-in 450 mAh lithium-ion battery, this device provides a music listening time of about 14 hours, and it charges fully in about 2.5 hours.
+With a built-in 450 mAh lithium-ion battery, this device provides a music listening time of about 14 hours and charges fully in about 2.5 hours.

 Award: BEST BATTERY LIFE